Why is it called an exchange program?

 How much does it cost?

-$750 Administration Fee which includes the cost of processing application, home visit, background checks, medical insurance while abroad, T-shirt, and an orientation meeting.
+$750 Program Fee which includes the cost of processing application, home visit, background checks, medical insurance while abroad, T-shirt, and an orientation meeting.

-- Administration Refund Policy: In the unfortunate event that you need to cancel your exchange then $250.00 if non-refundable.
-The $250.00 is used to cover completed background checks, and other costs associated with processing your exchange.
+- Administration Refund Policy: In the unfortunate event that you need to cancel your exchange before your are matched there $250.00 is non-refundable.
+After your country-family match the $750 program fee is non refundable..

 - Please remember – if you cancel your exchange after a match has been arranged then your new sibling has no place to go to and will need to stay home.
 This is a major disappointment.
 It is incredibly important to be sure of following through on your exchange prior to making this commitment.

-- Cost of round-trip airfare from your home to the foreign country.
+- Cost of round-trip airfare from your home to the foreign country is not included in the program fee.

 - Let your Rotary Coordinator know your travel dates as soon as they are confirmed.
 Insurance coverage needs to be arranged to cover the specific dates you are traveling.